SatoriNetwork/Lib/satorilib/datamanager/others/roadmap.md

 - connect to our DataServer on startup ( Done )
 - ask DataServer for streams along with peer information (must somehow know how to contact our data server) ( Done )
   - payload: {table_uuid: [publisher ip, subscirber ip, subscirber ip, ...]} ( Done )
-- ask DataServer for our current known data of our streams (from disk, full df)
+- ask DataServer for our current known data of our streams (from disk, full df) ( Done )

-- engine data client asks external data servers for subscriptions
+choose peer to connect to
 - handle subscriber list
     - filter our own ip out of the subscriber list
     - randomize subscriber list (shuffle payload[table_uuid][1:])
   - connect to a peer for a stream